 This is a magnificent part of New Zealand and the views are breathtaking!

-Your Coromandel tour driver, Barbara Peddie, has lived and worked in the northern Coromandel for 24 years.
-Barbara is passionate about the area, has huge local knowledge, and delights in showing visitors this very special part of New Zealand.
+Your Coromandel tour driver, Michael Adams, has lived and worked in the Coromandel for years.
+Michael is passionate about the area, has huge local knowledge, and delights in showing visitors this very special part of New Zealand.

 We will collect you from your accommodation in Coromandel town at 8:30 am and bus you to the top of the Coromandel Peninsula over beautiful winding roads fringed with pohutukawa trees – stopping for tea or coffee at the Green Snapper cafe in Colville if you wish, or we may have a picnic on the beach at Port Jackson.